Close Banner

 We frogs get a lot of questions about how Universal Studios Hollywood helps guests who might need special accommodations, especially now that Super Nintendo World is open.
 What we found is that there is a lot of information about using wheelchairs, bringing oxygen tanks, securing casts or a prosthesis, service animals and services for people with disabilities that affect vision and hearing.

-But there is not a lot of information about other disabilities.
-It's harder to research accommodations for autism, cognitive disabilities, sensory integration issues, people prone to overheating, and people who have certain "invisible" medical issues.
+However, there is not a lot of information about other disabilities.
+It's harder to research accommodations for autism, cognitive disabilities, sensory integration issues, people prone to overheating, and people who have invisible medical issues.
 One common accommodation is the Attraction Assistance Pass (AAP).
-This pass has replaced the former Guest Assistance Pass (GAP), but the process is similar.
-Hop along to learn how to acquire and use the Universal Studios Hollywood Attraction Assistance Pass.
-Keep in mind, if it's been a few years since you have used the service, there are a few changes.
-Don't worry, though.
-The pass is even more user-friendly than before!
+This pass has replaced the former Guest Assistance Pass (GAP) from a few years ago, but the process is similar.
+If you use a wheelchair, hop over to our post on using a wheelchair at Universal Studios Hollywood.

 Universal Studios Hollywood Attraction Assistance Pass (AAP) for Invisible Disabilities

-Our friend Adam falls into the category of special needs that aren't visible to others.
-We hopped along with him on his trip to Universal Studios Hollywood to learn about the process of acquiring and using the AAP card.
-He has no mobility issues, but he has some nonphysical disabilities, plus he does not sweat.
+Our friend falls into the category of special needs that aren't visible to others.
+We've hopped along with him on his trips to Universal Studios Hollywood to learn about the process of acquiring and using the AAP card.
+He has no mobility issues, but he has some nonphysical and cognitive disabilities, plus he does not sweat.
 You might think that is a good thing, but it means he has to be careful that he does not overheat and pass out.
+Plus, he can get overstimulated in crowded settings.

-The AAP helped Adam stay cool, but we learned that it's best to follow some tips and strategies when using it.
+The AAP helps him stay cool and relaxed, but we learned that it's best to follow some tips and strategies when using it.
 He carries a spray bottle with him.
-He also got a good soaking on Jurassic World — The Ride to keep him cool in the Lower Lot on a hot summer day.
-For the most part, the AAP helped meet his emotional and physical needs so he could have a toadally great time.
-Chances are, you may need to make some accommodations of your own to support the person in your group, whether that's noise-cancelling headphones or watching ride videos on our YouTube channel so you know what to expect.
+He also gets a good soaking on Jurassic World — The Ride to keep him cool in the Lower Lot on a hot summer day.
+For the most part, the AAP helps meet his emotional and physical needs so he can have a toadally great time.

 Universal Studios Hollywood Attraction Assistance Pass (AAP) for Autism and Sensory Conditions